 The notion of independence is well researched.
 For instance Basic Principles on the Independence of the Judiciary were adopted by United Nations Congress, including a section defining the independence of the judiciary.

-Within Icann, section 3 of Article IV of the Icann bylaws define the notion of independence for members of the expected “omnibus standing panel”.
+Within ICANN, section 3 of Article IV of the ICANN bylaws define the notion of independence for members of the expected “omnibus standing panel”.

-In corporate governance through the notion of independent Director, which appears in many countries corporate governance codes of conduct.
+In corporate governance through the notion of independent Director, which appears in many countries’ corporate governance codes of conduct.
 One definition is provided as such :

 “For the purpose of this clause the expression 'independent directors' means directors who apart from receiving director's remuneration, do not have any other material pecuniary relationship or transactions with the company, its promoters, its management or its subsidiaries, which in judgment of the board may affect independence of judgment of the directors."